tarwn/lessthandot-hugo/blogs/content/posts/2011-01-07-24-hours-of-pass-wit.md

 I don't know if I'll be presenting.
 That's up to the community, when the voting takes place.
 I do know that I am terrified I will get picked, and terrified of presenting to an unknown number of people worldwide, but I still did it.

 Why?
 Because people in the community are supporting me.
 Because people read my blogs, and listen to my Twitter chatter, and IM me with questions, and they think I have something to say that they can learn from.
 This thought floors me.
-I do not consider myself an “expert”, but people still want to learn from me.
+I do not consider myself an "expert", but people still want to learn from me.
 So I humor them.

 When I first heard of this idea, I sat down and made a list of women in the SQL community that I respect and admire and would love to listen to.
 I figured they had all submitted their abstracts already, because these women are awesome.Today, I found out less than 20 abstracts have been submitted so far.